Jagdish Sheth: Writings and activities

 Sheth has published more than 200 articles in journals and has written a number of books.
+He published an article entitled A Model of Industrial Buyer Behavior in 1973, which drew from a large volume of empirical study of buyer behavior and emphasised how the "psychological world of the decision-makers" impacted on the processes and outcomes of purchasing decision-making.
 His books include Tectonic Shift: The Geoeconomic Realignment of Globalizing Markets with Rajendra S. Sisodia, The Rule of Three: Surviving and Thriving in Competitive Markets, Clients for Life: How Great Professionals Develop Breakthrough Relationships, and Handbook of Relationship Marketing.
 In 2007, he published The Self-Destructive Habits of Good Companies.
 In 2008, he published Chindia Rising.
 In 2014, he published The Accidental Scholar.

 The "Sheth Family Foundation" has established Sheth International Awards at the University of Pittsburgh's University Center for International Studies.

 In 2003, Sheth founded the "India, China & America Institute" (ICA Institute), a non-profit group that published newsletters and held seminars related to emerging markets, commercial growth, and alignment of policies between those three nations.

 He was also founding chairman of the Academic Council of the Mumbai Business School, a business school located in Mumbai, India, but which closed after attracting just 15 students.